matomo-org/developer-documentation/docs/4.x/datatable.md

 ## Manipulating data tables

-You can manipulate data tables in any kind of way by using filters:
+You can manipulate data tables in any kind of way by using *filters*, which are just callables that operate on a `DataTable` instance:

 * `$table->filter()` - Executes the filter right away.
 Depending on what the filter does, it may or may not be also applied to subtables.
 * `$table->filterSubtables()` - Executes the filter right away.
 The filter won't be executed on the rows within this data table but only on subtables.